joshday/Telperion.jl/README.md

 ##### Benefits

-- Simplicity (currently sitting at 64 LOC).
+- Simplicity (this README has more lines of code).
 - Terms can be any Julia code that creates:
   - An `AbstractVector` or iterable of the correct length.
   - An `OrderedDict` of `AbstractVector`/iterables (for terms that create multiple columns)